English Channel illegal migrant crossings (2018–present): 2021

+On the 1st January 2021, the UK officially left the Dublin regulations as part of the UKs departure from the EU (Brexit).
+This removed the UK from legislation that legally allowed the UK to return migrants to other EU member states.

 Illegal crossings continued in 2021, including 103 people on 10 January and 77 people on 24 February.

 On 19 July 430 people crossed the channel, making it the largest crossing on record.
 1,850 people had crossed in July alone, which is more than the total for the whole of 2019.

 On 11 November, a new record daily number of migrant crossings occurred, with around 1,000 people intercepted by border patrols.
 The cumulative total of 23,000 for the year was reported as far higher than previous years.

 On 24 November, the deadliest incident on record occurred.
 An inflatable dinghy carrying 30 migrants capsized while attempting to reach the UK, resulting in 27 deaths and one person missing.
 The victims included a pregnant woman and three children.

 2022

 On one day in January, 271 migrants crossed the Channel.

-In March 2022, More than 3,000 people arrived in small boats, compared to 831 in March 2021, with 4,559 making the crossing so far this year.
+In March 2022, More than 3,000 people arrived in small boats, compared to 831 in March 2021.

+In April 2022 Boris Johnson announced the Rwanda asylum plan in an attempt to deter people from making Channel crossings.

 In the first week of August 1,886 people crossed the Channel.

 On 14 August, government figures showed that 20,000 people had crossed the channel in small boats since the start of the year.
 They stated 60,000 were expected to make the crossing in 2022.

 On 22 August, a total of 1,295 migrants crossed the Channel in 27 boats, setting a new record for crossings in a single day.

 As at 30 October, the total for the year of 2022 stood at 39,430.

-Numbers
+The BBC reported that 45,755 people crossed the Channel in small boats for the year 2022.